TankedThomas/airspace-jekyll/README.md

 ## Technical Support or Questions

-If you have questions or need help integrating the product please [contact us](mailto:themefisher@gmail.com) instead of opening an issue.
+If you have questions or need help integrating the original theme please [contact Themefisher](mailto:themefisher@gmail.com) instead of opening an issue.

+If you have problems with this rebuild, please feel free to open an issue, but keep in mind that this is a work-in-progress.

 <!-- licence -->
 ## License

-Copyright (c) 2016 - Present, Designed & Developed by [Themefisher](https://themefisher.com)
+Copyright &copy; 2016 - Present, Designed & Developed by [Themefisher](https://themefisher.com)

 **Code License:** Released under the [MIT](https://github.com/themefisher/airspace-jekyll/blob/main/LICENSE) license.